shakes76/PatternAnalysis-2024/recognition/vqvae-s4743500/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`padding=1`
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`)`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I initialised the kernel size to equal 4, which meant the size of the filter that slides over the image was 4x4.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A stride of 2 was set to effectively downsample the image by half while still being able to retain and campture important information
+A stride of 2 was set to effectively downsample the image by half while still being able to retain and campture important information.

 - **Residual connections**: The encoder also has a residual stack to improve feature learning and facilitate gradient flow.
 Residual connections (or skip connections) help the network capture the important spatial details while avoiding the risk of vanishing gradients